jarviscanada/jarvis_data_eng_AndresOsorio/README.md

   - **Java Grep App:** Searches for a text pattern recursively in a given directory and outputs matched lines to a file - implemented with Java 8 Streams.

-  - **JDBC:** Performs fundamental CRUD operations using the DAO pattern as an abstraction layer with DTOs as the actual objects encapsulating data to and from the data source.
+  - **JDBC App:** Performs fundamental CRUD operations using the DAO pattern as an abstraction layer with DTOs as the actual objects encapsulating data to and from the data source.

   - **Twitter CLI App:** Posts/shows/deletes Twitter posts via the Twitter REST API - designed with the well-known MVC (minus V) architecture.